hashkat/hashkat/docs/ThisIsHashkat.md

 Degree distributions and analysis files produced for every simulation.

-Simulations may be stopped, reconfigured, and restarted.
+Simulations may be stopped, reconfigured, and restarted, for example, to model changing ideological composition of population.

 Default Hashkat parameters are: